Qualified Talk by Neha Sachde from India

 Neha: Yes, definitely.
 In group seminars, you can observe how others express themselves on a particular topic, allowing for a comparison with your own performance.
 Since this is a competitive examination, participating in seminars gives you insight into the abilities of your peers in the same exam cohort.
 It’s rare to find such a diverse group of individuals, and even if you do, engaging in these seminars might not be common.
 Thus, these sessions are designed to facilitate competition at the same level and help you assess your skills against your peers.

 Interviewer: So, we’ve discussed so many aspects and thinking back, I realise how much you invested in this preparation, Neha, and I really admire the effort that you made having other commitments as you said earlier.
-Now can you tell us briefly whether your professional life, your career has changed after the OSCE (SQE2) examination, after you got to know that you passed it?
+Now can you tell us briefly whether your professional life, or your career has changed after the OSCE (SQE2) examination, after you got to know that you passed it?

 Neha: I’m still processing the fact that I have passed this examination.
 It was an incredibly difficult journey, and I invested a tremendous amount of effort, especially considering the extended duration due to COVID-19.
 Passing the exam has truly elevated my confidence to a whole new level.
 While I was already a practising lawyer, the skills I acquired through this examination have undoubtedly upgraded my professional capabilities.
 Now, when I stand before clients or represent them in front of opposing counsel, I feel a profound sense of assurance.
 It’s as though my knowledge and confidence resonate with the other side, making for more effective interactions.
 I am genuinely grateful for this achievement as it significantly contributes to my career, enhances my personality, and bolsters my overall confidence.